 At points it is both funny and painful at the same time.
 Consider the following extract from York Loh’s essay:

 “I give you 1970s Great Britain: a place that many believe was a land of joyous liberty before the totalitarian oppression of The Political Correctness Brigade committed the heinous Stalinist crime of actually making it a bit difficult to take the piss out of ethnic minorities, gay or disabled people, and only ever regard women as either battle-axes or sex objects.”

 Each author brings a unique voice to their essay.
-Some are humorous, others serious, some are journalistic in style, while others are personal accounts.
+Some are humorous, others are serious.
+Some are journalistic in style, others are personal accounts.

-Reni Eddo-Lodge (author of Why I’ve Stopped Talking To White People About Race, another book on my long to-read list) wrote a direct and hard-hitting piece titled Forming Blackness Through a Screen, for example.
+Reni Eddo-Lodge (author of Why I’ve Stopped Talking To White People About Race, another book on my long to-read list) wrote a direct and hard-hitting piece titled Forming Blackness Through a Screen.